Insurgents from Pakistan attack Afghan district

 "Afghan forces established observation of the area and called in an airstrike using ISAF aircraft," the statement said.

 "Our troops have the initiative in Kandahar province," Brigadier- General Denis Thompson, Commander of Task Force Kandahar, said.

-In other developments, an ISAF soldier died of non-combat related causes in Parvan province on Wednesday, ISAF officials said.
-The nationality of the soldier was not given.
+And an ISAF soldier died of non-combat related causes in Parvan province on Wednesday, ISAF officials said.
+The nationality of the dead soldier was not made public.

-"This incident is currently under investigation," a statement said, reported dpa.
+"This incident is currently under investigation," a statement said.